Generalized moonshine II: Borcherds products: Introduction

 Based on Hoehn's success, it is reasonable to hope that additional cases of the generalized moonshine conjecture can be attacked with the strategy of constructing a Lie algebra with known root multiplicities (arising from a well-behaved product formula) and an action of a large finite group, and then evaluating twisted denominator formulas.
-In a previous paper \cite{C08}, we showed that when the group and Lie algebra satisfied certain conditions, then the characters were automatically genus zero.
+In a previous paper \cite{C10}, we showed that when the group and Lie algebra satisfied certain conditions, then the characters were automatically genus zero.
 In particular, this allows us to circumvent the explicit computations at the end of \cite{H03}.
 More importantly, this result makes it possible to analyze characters without classifying all pairs of commuting elements, and allows us to work with groups whose character tables are unknown.
-In this paper, we will construct for each $g \in \MM$, a Lie algebra $W_g$ whose denominator identity is equal to an automorphic infinite product.
-When $g$ the identity, we get the monster Lie algebra, and when $g$ is in conjugacy class 2A, we get Hoehn's Lie algebra.
-These Lie algebras have the property that we know both the simple roots and the multiplicities of all roots - this is only known for a small collection of infinite dimensional algebras.
+In this paper, we will construct for each $g \in \MM$, a Lie algebra $W_g$ whose denominator identity recovers an automorphic infinite product.
+When $g$ is the identity, we get the monster Lie algebra, and when $g$ is in conjugacy class 2A, we get Hoehn's Lie algebra.
+These Lie algebras have the property that we know both the simple roots and the multiplicities of all roots, and they are given as coefficients of special functions.
+Outside the case of affine Kac-Moody algebras, this is only known for a few special cases of infinite dimensional Lie algebras, which includes some constructions by Borcherds \cite{B98}, Gritsenko and Nikulin \cite{GN97}, \cite{GN98}, Hoehn \cite{H03}, and Scheithauer \cite{S08}, \cite{S04}, \cite{S09} (this list may be missing some contributions, and the author apologizes for those left out).
 The positive subalgebra $E_g$ yields characters $Z(g,h,\tau)$ that behave as Norton conjectured, assuming some hypotheses we shall explain in detail.
 The most important of these hypotheses is the existence of a suitable group action, and we intend to construct such an action later in this series using vertex algebra manipulations.